 - The Documents of the Second Vatican Council

 - Church History

-- The Creed: Exploring the Mysteries of God, Jesus Christ, Salvation, the Holy Spirit and the Church
+- The Creed: Trinity, Jesus Christ, the Paschal Mystery, the Holy Spirit, the Church and the Last Things

 - Transformation in Christ